-ITDP has played a role in several projects in the African region, including the implementation of high-quality bus rapid transit (BRT) systems, cycling networks, and pedestrian projects.
+The Institute for Transportation and Development Policy (ITDP) has played a role in several projects in the African region, including the implementation of high-quality bus rapid transit (BRT) systems, cycling networks, and pedestrian projects.
 ITDP played a pivotal role in the implementation of Johannesburg’s silver-standard Rea Vaya BRT corridors and in Cape Town’s MyCiTi BRT.
 ITDP also supported the development of the Dar Rapid Transit BRT system in Dar es Salaam.
-ITDP is currently engaged in sustainable transport initiatives in Kenya, Uganda, Tanzania, Rwanda, Ethiopia, Egypt, Nigeria, Ghana, and Zambia.
+ITDP is currently engaged in sustainable transport initiatives in Kenya, Uganda, Tanzania, Rwanda, Ethiopia, and Egypt.

-The Transport Planning Senior Associate will play a key role in the conceptualisation, design, and implementation of sustainable transport solutions.
-The Senior Associate’s primary work areas will include technical analysis and design preparation for BRT and public transport systems.
-Additional work areas will include street design, parking management, and urban development policy.
-The job will entail a significant amount of fieldwork, including site visits and supervision of surveys.
-The Senior Associate will analyse primary and secondary transport data, prepare conceptual designs, and monitor project implementation.
-S/he will work closely with governments, consultants, and partner organisations.
-The Transport Senior Associate will be based in Nairobi and will report to the Transport Planning Manager.
-S/he will work closely with head office staff and international experts.
+Based in Kigali, Rwanda, the Transport Planning Consultant will play a key role in the conceptualisation, design, and implementation of sustainable transport solutions.
+The Consultant’s work areas will include public transport, street design, parking management, and urban development policy.
+The job will entail a significant amount of fieldwork, including site visits and surveys.
+The Consultant will analyse primary and secondary transport data, prepare conceptual designs, and monitor project implementation.
+The Consultant will work closely with governments, consultants, and partner organisations.
+The Consultant will be based in Kigali and will report to the Africa Program Director and will work closely with head office staff, international experts, United Nations entities, and partner organizations.

 - Prepare feasibility reports for transport systems.